 Railway financing is highly complex.
 There is a huge amount of information on the ORR website.
-The following comments and charts merely provide a brief overview of historical trends.
+The following comments and charts merely provide a brief overview of historical trends up to 2016-17.
+Subsequent falls in passenger numbers reduced the contribution of fares to the total amount of cash needed to keep the railways running.

 Click here for information about railway regulation.